 If one occupant of a room moves, leaving one or more remaining occupant(s), the remaining occupant(s), at the discretion of the University, may retain the room accommodation with a new roommate of choice, be assigned to another room, or be assigned a roommate by the Department of Residence Life.
 This policy may change based upon available space.

 A limited number of single rooms are available for first-year students in Residential College and second-year students in Fairview House.

 If no singles are available at the time of request, the student can be placed on a waiting list.
 Students who choose to be assigned to a single room will be charged the single room rate.

-Housing is not available during break periods, including Thanksgiving break recess, semester break recess, spring break recess or any other stated recesses of the University.
+Housing is not available during break periods, including semester break recess, or any other stated recesses of the University.
 These periods also are board exceptions.
 Students can apply to stay in their residence hall during break periods.
 Applications for break stay are reviewed and granted under extremely limited circumstances.
 Students should not plan to stay on campus during University breaks.